 Subscribe to the dlv-announce list to be kept up to date with DLV security announcements.

 In early 2015, ISC announced a proposed timeline for decommissioning the DLV.
+This was publicized on the ISC web site, at at numerous industry conferences (ICANN, RIPE, DNS-OARC, NANOG, for example).

 The ISC DLV Registry has been available since 2006, and ISC has been happy to provide the service.
 However, due to the great progress that native DNSSEC has made, we have decided that it is time to wind down the project.
 It has served its purpose well.